loretor/Cloud_Project_AWS-Flutter/README.md

 1. `API URL/list_races`

-   When called, [ListEvent](/AWS_lambdas/ListEvent.py) returns a list of all the races saved in the database
+   When called, [ListEvent](/AWS_lambdas/ListEvent.py) returns a list of all the races saved in the database.
+This routing needs to have a 📃 XML file already saved into the S3 Bucket named ListEvent.xml with this content:
+   `<ListEvent>

+   </ListEvent>`

 2. `API URL/list_classes?id=x`